-Learmonth Solar Observatory is jointly operated by Bureau of Meteorology - Space Weather Services and the US Air Force.
+Learmonth Solar Observatory is jointly operated by Bureau of Meteorology - Australian Space Weather Forecasting Centre and the US Air Force.
 The observatory is the site of one of six solar velocity imagers in the world-wide GONG (Global Oscillation Network Group) network operated by NSO (US National Solar Observatory).

 Observing instrumentation includes: